 Pumpkin Plots, Egginton

 Pumpkin Plots is located in the South Derbyshire village of Egginton, in between Repton and Hilton, and easily accessible from Burton upton Trent.
-Post Code DE65 6GU.
+Post Code DE65 6GU – at the time of refreshing this blog, they were not advertising a 2024 Pumpkin Season.

 I hope you’ve enjoyed this round up of where to pick your own pumpkins in Derbyshire.
 Have a great time at a pumpkin patch near you!